anunde/degustabox/README.md

   make prepare
 ```

-You can access throught: http://localhost:300
+After this, you can access throught: http://localhost:300

 ## Tech Stack